 This is arguably the most important LinkedIn vs Facebook question to answer because each network caters to a different audience.

 LinkedIn is for business professionals looking to further their careers.
 While you might occasionally see a humorous post or personal revelation, the people creating and consuming content on LinkedIn will always be business-minded.
+If you’re catering to professionals, investing in LinkedIn ads can be a good move to increase the success rate of your business proposals.

 Facebook is generally used for personal reasons.
 Many c-suite executives and other business professionals have Facebook profiles, but they typically use the platform to connect with friends and family, share personal pictures and anecdotes, and otherwise remove themselves from the day-to-day stresses of their careers.